canonical/lxd/.github/ISSUE_TEMPLATE.md

 # Issue description

-A brief description of what failed or what could be improved.
+A brief description of the problem.
+Should include what you were attempting to do, what you did, what happened and what you expected to see happen.

 # Steps to reproduce